Malaysian rock

 Malaysian rock music has a rich and diverse history, spanning various subgenres such as rock kapak, punk rock, hardcore, post-hardcore, metalcore, alternative rock and post-rock.
 Over the decades, Malaysia has developed a thriving underground music scene, with its origins rooted in the 1980s and a continuous evolution in the following decades.
 This genre is popular both locally and internationally, with many bands achieving success in countries such as Indonesia, Singapore, and Japan.

 Rock kapak

-Winners of the Anugerah Bintang Popular ("Popular Star Awards") in 1989.
-The five members of Search, are seen in the back row, having won the "Most Popular Band" award.

 Rock kapak is considered one of the most iconic and popular types of rock in Malaysia.
 Emerging in the late 1980s, it is characterized by its heavy guitar riffs, melodic vocals, and often emotionally charged lyrics.
 Pioneering bands such as Search, Wings, XPDC, and Kembara helped define this genre, combining elements of classic rock with local musical influences.
 These bands enjoyed massive popularity throughout the 1990s and became a cornerstone of the Malaysian rock scene.